Inspector Roofing Education Lab

 “My mission is to disrupt roofing by making it easier to learn, easier to verify, and harder to misrepresent.”

 Disruption does not mean being loud for attention.
-It means replacing confusing roof talk with education, replacing hidden files with documentation, replacing pressure with proof, and using every creative tool available — videos, songs, apps, AI, datasets, protocols, and public records — to help property owners make better roof decisions.
+It means replacing confusing roof talk with education, replacing hidden files with documentation, replacing pressure with proof, and using every creative tool available — videos, songs, apps, AI, resources, protocols, definitions, public records, and contractor operating systems — to help property owners and serious contractors make better roof decisions.

 Why this exists